slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
-> *"My family history begins with me, but yours ends with you."  -- Iphicrates* -->
+> *"My family history begins with me, but yours ends with you."  -- Iphicrates*
+> *"If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings and grow."  -- Alfie Kohn*
+-->

 > *"Teach your children early what you learned late."